ietf-wg-masque/wg-materials/ietf113/minutes.md

 Ben: I think using .well-known is the correct place
 MT (in jabber): +1

-Dave S.: /.well-known/masque/udp/{target_host}/{target_port}/ OK with everyone?
+David S: /.well-known/masque/udp/{target_host}/{target_port}/ OK with everyone?

 Rajeev RK: some proxies have special handling of .well-known addresses.
 Do you think this might interfere badly.

-Dave S: I don't know if I have a great intution of this.
+David S: I don't know if I have a great intution of this.
 Gut feel is you probably need special handling for MASQUE so perhaps this aligns with what they do.

 Rajeev: Perhaps just adding some form of warning in the draft text to note the possbility would be good.

-Dave S: sure.
+David S: sure.
 Unless anyone objects.
 I'll make a PR.

 #### Issue #57 HTTP/1.1 Method for Upgrade

-Dave S.: CONNECT or GET? httpbis didn't care.
+David S: CONNECT or GET? httpbis didn't care.
 So let's use GET to avoid deployment concerns.
 Any thoughts or opinions?

 MT: Cacheable by default, could cause caching errors

-Dave S: caching is a real concern
+David S: caching is a real concern

 Lucas: It would also exist for Websockets.
 Asymmetry for H1 vs 2/3.
 Caches really should look at the Upgrade header.
 CONNECT is just weird and will be a mess in 1.1.
 But whatever.

-Dave S. A box that doesn't support this will probably just result in a cached 404.
+David S: A box that doesn't support this will probably just result in a cached 404.

 ekr: What is the scenario that creates a problem?

-Dave S. Say the proxy doesn't support MASQUE.
+David S: Say the proxy doesn't support MASQUE.
 Least dramatic way for it to fail?

 ekr: Then don't do that!